 The HRC Committee has the right to determine at the time of grant that a particular option will be exercisable in whole or in part on different dates or for reasons other than the passage of time.
 Each option (unless sooner terminated in accordance with the terms, conditions and limitations of the option) shall be exercisable during such period, not exceeding five years from the date the option was granted as the HRC Committee may determine.
 Prior to Board approval on February 15, 2005 of an amendment to the ESOP, options could be granted for a period of up to ten years from the date of grant.
-Shareholder approval was not sought for this amendment to the ESOP since it reduced and did not extend the term of future option grants, and therefore was not a material amendment.
-Options currently outstanding under the ESOP have a term of five years (except for small numbers of earlier plan options that have seven- and ten-year terms) and vest 30 percent on the first anniversary, 60 percent on the second anniversary and 100 percent on the third anniversary of the grant.
+Options currently outstanding under the ESOP have a term of five years (except for small numbers of earlier plan options that have seven- and ten-year terms) and vest 30 percent on the first anniversary, an additional 30 percent on the second anniversary and an additional 40 percent on the third anniversary of the grant.